Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Depression is generally a risk factor for dementia.
 Researchers report that people with symptoms of depression naturally experience a rapid decline in memory and thinking ability.
 But that's not all.

 Several studies have shown that people with bipolar disorder tend to have cognitive impairment.
-Cognitive impairment may be a marker of neuroprogression, that is, a brain decline leading to dementia later in life.
-In one Pubmed study, the risk of dementia was found to be higher in people with bipolar disorder than those without.
+Cognitive impairment may be a marker of neuroprogression, a brain decline leading to dementia later in life.

 Indeed, there's no evidence to say mental health problems cause dementia.
-But one thing's for sure: the presence of mental health problems in young adulthood indicates that dementia might occur later.
-Perhaps, supporting young people's mental health may help reduce the number of older adults that develop dementia later.
+But one thing's for sure: the presence of mental health conditions in young adulthood indicates that dementia might occur later.

 Author